 This post contains affiliate links and I may earn a commission if you make a purchase.

 One option is to pay your debt off with an app like FutureFuel.
-What they do is collect the leftover change from your everyday purchases and apply it towards your debt.
+What they do is collect the leftover change from your everyday purchases and apply it to your debt.

 But if you want to take a more aggressive approach, you’re going to need to refinance your student loans.